 You can claim and maintain a free profile on Healthgrades by registering on the site at https://update.healthgrades.com.
 The site also features sponsored programs for providers looking to promote their practice.
 If you’re managing or marketing a hospital or other healthcare facility, be sure to check out Healthgrades’ solutions suite to foster growth, expand engagement, and improve performance.

-To claim your listing on Vitals, visit https://my.vitals.com/ and sign up.
+To claim your listing on Vitals, visit vitals.com and sign up.
 You can manage and edit your information, including display name, practice address, specialties and expertise, and education and awards.
 Once you’ve established a profile, you can begin responding to reviews.

 You can get listed on Wellness.com by enrolling in their Wellness Provider Program.
 Visit http://www.wellness.com/docs/12761/wellness-provider-program and use the search box to find and claim your business page.
 To see if you’re already listed, go to http://www.wellness.com/provider/public/search.

+To create or edit your listing on Google, visit the Google My Business page at www.google.com/business.
 Having Google reviews and a Google My Business account is key to domination!
 When folks turn to Google to search for a particular medical specialty plus the word “best,” you want to be one of the search engine frontrunners.
 Oftentimes, Googling “best dermatologist + city” will result in a Google My Business search result first.